Build a Private Cloud

 Total Savings for 5 Years $1,550,183

-We deep dived into their environment & their tickets eventually went from a sustained 150 tickets down to 30 tickets on average.
+We deep dived into their environment & their tickets eventually went from a sustained 150 tickets down to 30 tickets on average for 330 employees.
 The ongoing problems our engineers solved:

 Citrix Problems:

-We resolved the largest problem of consistent slowness by upgrading their Citrix servers to the latest version.
-We also increased the number of servers from 16 to 28, & increased the RAM on each server from 8 GB to 24GB.
+We resolved the largest problem of consistent slow performance by upgrading their Citrix servers to the latest version.
+We also increased the number of servers from 16 to 28, & increased the RAM on each Citrix server from 8 GB to 24GB.
 For power users, we provided dedicated Citrix servers.

 Virtual Server Corruption on Main Drive: